LES MARDIS DE L’ETE INITIATION AUX SARDANES Sorède

 Date(s) :

-Pendant juillet et août l’association Els Amics Sardanistes de Sureda vous propose les initiations à cette danse au cœur du village, place de la République.
+Pendant juillet et août l’association Els Amics Sardanistes de Sureda vous propose les initiations à cette danse au cœur du village.
 Venez passer un bon moment de convivialité !

 Animation gratuite.